kristinemlarson/gnssIR_python/README.md

 nn is a specific kind of snr file (99, 66, and 50 are the most commonly used)
 ```

-**Inputs**

-This information should be stored in a file called REFL_CODE/input/aaaa, where aaaa is the station name.
+Your analysis strategy should be stored in a file called REFL_CODE/input/aaaa, where aaaa is the station name.
 See [this annotated file](input_smm3_example) for more information.

 I have a python script that will make this file for you:

 make_input_file.py

 It requires several inputs, so use the help option.
+The lat/lon/height values do
-The lat/lon/height does not need to be very precise, as this is only used for the refraction
+not need to be very precise, as this is only used for the refraction
 correction.
 You can enter 0,0,0 if you aren't using that.

 **Outputs**